benhoyt/graphyte/README.md

 is compatible with Python 3.4+ as well as Python 2.7, and uses the standard library's `threading` module for asynchronous use.

+The library is on the Python Package Index (PyPI), so to install it, fire up a command prompt, activate your virtualenv if you're using one, and type:

+    pip install graphyte

 Using graphyte is simple -- just call `init()` to initialize the default sender and then `send()` to send a message.
 For example, to send `system.sync.foo.bar 42 {timestamp}\n` to graphite.example.com:2003